-School work a worry for sleepless teensJanuary 29th, 2014 in Health /
+School work a worry for sleepless teensJanuary 29, 2014 in Medicine & Health / Health

 (Medical Xpress)—As Year 12 begins for thousands of South Australian students, a new Flinders University study shows teens who can't fall asleep at night are mainly worrying about the fallout of sleeping in and missing out on school.

 The report, which has just been published in the international journal Sleep Medicine, found that "catastrophising" about school work, academic performance and social relationships at school are associated with pre-sleep anxiety, which in turn, is associated with poorer sleep.